ahoop004/T3-Ciders-FL/3_Algorithms/README.md

 - Add new algorithms by implementing a server class in `algos.py` and registering it in the notebook’s `ALGORITHM_MAP`.
 - Log extra statistics (gradient norms, client variance) to diagnose why certain optimisers excel or struggle.
-- Combine with Module 4’s adversarial setup if you want to study how each optimiser behaves under poisoning once you understand their clean-baseline dynamics.

-Use this notebook side by side with the theory notes to connect the update rules to the empirical behaviour you observe.